mhalawa96/1337x.to-Series-Collector/README.md

 ---

 * Download the torrents with highest seeding score.
-* Organize the torrent files into directories according to season
+* Organize the torrent files into directories according to season.

 ### License
 ---